frangiz/picorg/README.md

 ```

 ## Creating a new version.
-* Create a new version up bumping the version in setup.py.
+* Create a new version by bumping the version in setup.py.
 * Create a tag in git and push.
 * Push the new package to pypi using ```twine upload dist/*```